TommyTran732/Arch-Setup-Script/README.md

 ### Changes to the original project
 1. Fixes the ESP sizing for encrypted boot.
+2. Fixes the wiping disk to support spinning disk and nvme's alike.
-2. Adds a user account suitable for both Desktop and Server use alike.
+3. Adds a user account suitable for both Desktop and Server use alike.

 ### Snapper behavior
 The partition layout I use rallows us to replicate the behavior found in openSUSE 🦎